 The EU has therefore introduced a so-called ‘Mini One Stop Shop’ (MOSS) scheme.
 This scheme lets suppliers submit quarterly VAT returns to a single tax administration of their choice and that tax administration will do the distribution of funds to each EU member state.
 There are two types of schemes:

-- Union VAT MOSS for businesses based in the EU: You register for VAT to obtain a unique VAT ID number.
+- Union VAT MOSS for businesses based in the EU: You register for VAT to obtain a unique VAT number.
 Mind potential threshold allowances in your member state before registering.
-You can then activate that VAT ID number for VAT MOSS.
+You can then activate that VAT number for VAT MOSS.

 - Non-Union VAT MOSS for businesses based outside the EU: You register for VAT with a tax administration of your choice.
 English speakers generally prefer to register for VAT MOSS with the UK or Ireland.
 Since Brexit, the safer option is Ireland.